-- The resident must inform each patient under his/her care of their trainee status and the name of the licensed independent practitioner physician who is supervising him/her. - Residents should aim to develop understanding and awareness of their limitations and areas of improvement and to request assistance when appropriate. - Residents will ask for supervision from an attending physician or licensed independent practitioner if the resident has insufficient experience with the procedure and/or skill. - The resident will notify their supervisor if for any reason he/she is not able to carry out any assigned duties.
-The resident will also immediately report any concerns or issues he/she has regarding adequacy of supervision.
+- The resident must inform each patient under his/her care of their trainee status and the name of the licensed independent practitioner physician who is supervising them. - Residents should aim to develop understanding and awareness of their limitations and areas of improvement and to request assistance when appropriate. - Residents will ask for supervision from an attending physician or licensed independent practitioner if the resident has insufficient experience with the procedure and/or skill. - The resident will notify their supervisor if for any reason they are not able to carry out any assigned duties.
+The resident will also immediately report any concerns or issues they have regarding adequacy of supervision.